xCykrix/discord_emoji/README.md

 # discord-emoji

-discord-emoji Emoji naming tables from Discord
+discord-emoji Unofficial but correct emoji index pulled directly from Discord with automatic updates for changes daily.

 ## Installation